SUNY Empire State College

-Attention: Please note your UNYP login details for eLearning are different from your MyESC login details.ESC students receive, upon admission to Empire State College, a MyESC login.
-WIth this login, they are able to access all the resources at SUNY Empire State College through the MyESC page (https://www.esc.edu/myesc/), including the ESC Online Library, the Smarthinking service, ESC Academic Records and the Moodlerooms (online course platform).
+Attention: Please note your UNYP login details for eLearning are NOT the same as your MyESC login details.ESC students receive, upon admission to Empire State College, a MyESC login.
+Your logon allows you access to all the resources at SUNY Empire State College through the MyESC page (https://www.esc.edu/myesc/), including the ESC Online Library, Academic Support services, ESC Academic Records and the Moodlerooms (online course platform).

-Please be advised that, starting with the Summer 2018 semester, in order to be able to take online courses, students should have a GPA above 3.00.
-Requests from students with a GPA between 2.00 and 3.00 for taking an online course are subject to the approval of the ESC Academic Director.
+Requests from students with a GPA between 2.00 and 3.00 requesting an online course are subject to the approval of the ESC Academic Director.

-In order to access Moodlerooms, log-on this page.
+In order to access Moodlerooms, (moodle.esc.edu) log-on this page.
 You will later be prompted to the menu showing all the online courses you are enrolled for the current semester as well as other information available to you.

 By clicking on each course, you can later view its modules, readings, requirements, deadlines and you can contact your instructor via the message board, to address any questions you might have.

 The Senior Project Proposal and Thesis are courses held entirely in Moodlerooms.